operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/prometheus-instance-creation-tutorial.md

 prometheus.monitoring.coreos.com/prometheus created
 ```

-Get the associated Pods:
+**Step 3: Wait till Pod STATUS is "Running", then proceed.**

+**Step 4: Check the pod status.**

 ```execute
 kubectl get pods -n operators
 ```
-You will be able to see pods:
+You will see a similar output as below:

 ```output
 NAME                                   READY   STATUS    RESTARTS   AGE